Compassion International: Evaluations

 In 2013, a primary research report in the Journal of Political Economy provided evidence in support of the conclusion that child sponsorship via Compassion International resulted in significant positive outcomes for the children in the study set.
 The research, by Bruce Wydick, Paul Glewwe, and Laine Rutledge, evaluated Compassion efforts in six countries, with 10,144 children studied, reporting "large, statistically significant impacts on years of schooling; primary, secondary, and tertiary school completion; and the probability and quality of employment."
 They went on to note that the evidence, while early, "suggest[ed] that these impacts are due, in part, to increases in children’s aspirations."

 Through 2015, Compassion International had received Charity Navigator's highest rating for 15 consecutive years, thereby receiving special recognition on their "10 Charities with the Most Consecutive 4-Star Ratings" list.
 However, Charity Navigator changed its rating system in 2016, and Compassion International's 2016 overall rating dropped to three stars out of four, for its accountability and transparency.

-In 2016, Compassion was ranked the 15th-largest charity organization in the US by Forbes magazine, with $799 million in private donations received.
+In 2024, Compassion was ranked the 12th-largest charity organization in the US by Forbes magazine, with $1.3 Billion in private donations received.

 Shutdown in India

 Compassion operated in India for 48 years, with $45 million in transfers annually, making it India's largest single foreign donor.
 Compassion provided services under its Child Sponsor Program to 145,000 Indian children.
 In 2015, Compassion affiliates' offices were raided by tax investigators seeking evidence on whether it was funding religious conversions.
 Compassion said that attempts were made to force the ministry to divert funding to non-Christian Rashtriya Swayamsevak Sangh groups.
-Compassion refused to do so as it would be a misuse of funds entrusted to them by donors all around the world.
-After talks back and forth, in 2017 the BJP-led Indian government barred Compassion from transferring funds into India, forcing the group to close its operations in that country.
+Compassion refused to do so as it would be a misuse of funds entrusted to them by donors around the world.
+After talks back and forth, in 2017 the BJP-led Indian government barred Compassion from transferring funds into India, forcing the group to close its operations there.
 The Ministry of External Affairs later stated that the ban had nothing to do with the ideology of Compassion International.

+Lack of Financial Transparency

+Since 2019, Compassion stopped releasing a public Form 990 after reclassifying itself as a religious organization, or "an association of churches."
+Reclassification has been noted by several Christian ministry watchdogs as a growing trend among large Christian ministries.
+As a result, Compassion's Donor Confidence Score fell from 97 to 73 on MinistryWatch, and the organization is no longer rated on Charity Navigator due to the lack of Accountability & Finance beacon.